 If you are interested in dividing your property, please call 503-842-3408 and ask to speak with a planner.

-The setbacks for your property depend on your zone, the type of use, and adjacent streets, uses and zones.
+The setbacks for your property depend on your zone and the type of use.
 Setbacks can be very site-specific, so it is best to call 503-842-3408 and ask to speak with a planner.
 Please have the map and taxlot number of the property ready.